DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 ## Design Implications

-### Setting 0 as queryPercent
+### Setting 0 as query percentage

-Users are prevented from setting `queryPercent: 0`.
-Because the Kubebuilder infers 0 for omitted `int`s, this configuration is synonymous for the chaos-controller to not setting a `querypercent` at all.
-This means that the alteration with this `queryPercent` setting would actually be applied to the remaining queries that have not yet be claimed by another alteration.
-There isn't a straight forward way to chaos-controller to catch this for users so we validate inputs to be between 1 and 100.
+Users are prevented from explicitly setting `query_pct: 0`.
+Because the Kubebuilder infers 0 for omitted `int`s, this configuration is synonymous for the chaos-controller to not setting a `query_pct` at all.
+This means that the alteration with this `query_pct` setting would actually be applied to the remaining queries that have not yet be claimed by another alteration.
+There isn't a straight forward way to chaos-controller to discriminate an unset `query_pct` from one set to `0`, so we prevent users from inputting the value `0` explicitly (more precisely, we limit user input on this field to an integer between `1` and `100`).

 ### Many errors, but very few slots remaining

 When an even split across remaining points is not possible.
-For example, if 9% of queries are unaccounted for, and there are 6 different errors to assign to the hashmap, the `pctPerAlt` (describing the hashmap each query should be assign) would be `9 / 6` which is `1` in integer division.
+For example, if 9% of queries are unaccounted for, and there are 6 different errors to assign to the mapping, the `pctPerAlt` (describing the mapping each query should be assign) would be `9 / 6` which is `1` in integer division.
 The final mapping would look like:
 ```
 {
 	..  -> ...